 Current prices of oil and natural gas have resulted in increased activity in the oil and gas industry and in turn resulted in an increased demand for seismic services.
 This has contributed to an increased demand for leasing of our equipment.
-We cannot predict how long the current trend will last, but we believe that a depressed oil and gas industry results in lower demand, thus lower revenues from the leasing of our equipment.
+We cannot predict how long the current trend will last, but we believe that a depressed oil and gas industry results in lower demand for and, therefore, lower revenues from, the leasing of our equipment.
 We do not quantitatively calculate utilization rates for our equipment lease pool.
-However, we do subjectively monitor factors which we believe reflect trends in utilization.
-We have relatively fixed costs within certain revenue ranges and, as a result, our earnings are particularly sensitive to changes in utilization and demand for our lease equipment.
+However, we do subjectively monitor factors that we believe reflect trends in utilization.
+We have relatively fixed costs within certain revenue ranges and, as a result, our earnings are particularly sensitive to changes in utilization rates and demand for our lease equipment.

 A significant portion of our revenues are generated from sources outside the United States.
-For the quarter ended April 30, 2007, revenues from international customers totaled approximately \$10.4 million.
-This amount represents 45% of consolidated revenues.
+For the six months ended July 31, 2007, revenues from international customers totaled approximately \$29.2 million.
+This amount represents 75% of consolidated revenues for that period.
 The majority of our transactions with international customers are denominated in United States, Australian and Canadian dollars, Russian rubles and British pounds sterling.